Do you ever feel as though you’re always on, and have difficulty switching off?

 When you’ve finished reflecting on the day, think about what’s coming up tomorrow.

 The aim is to stop unnecessary thoughts whirring around your head.
-If the same thoughts pop into your head when you’ve switched out the light, you can tell yourself that they are on the page, and you don’t need to think about them any more.
+If the same thoughts pop into your head when you’ve switched out the light, you can tell yourself that they are on the page, and you don’t need to think about them anymore.
 If any urgent thoughts do come up in bed, keep your notebook and a pencil by your bed so that you can write them down, and then let them go.
+This will help to calm your stress and anxiety levels which should, in turn, help with sleep.